-Goal 1 (Climate risk assessment): By 2030, States Parties should develop and share tools and build capacity needed to assess climate risks and identify potential reversible or irreversible damage to attributes carrying the Outstanding Universal Value associated with current and projected impacts of climate hazards, and to report the resulting climate risks assessments through World Heritage processes such as Periodic Reporting and state of conservation reports (see Section D.1 below);
+Goal 1 (Climate risk assessment): By 2030, States Parties should develop, [Saudi Arabia] collaborate to and share tools and build capacity needed to assess climate risks and identify potential reversible or irreversible damage to attributes carrying the Outstanding Universal Value associated with current and projected impacts of climate hazards, and to report the resulting climate risks assessments through World Heritage processes such as Periodic Reporting and state of conservation reports (see Section D.1 below);

-Goal 2 (Climate Adaptation): By 2030, States Parties should establish and develop, and implement at the site level, as appropriate, robust climate adaptation frameworks for their cultural, natural, that can demonstrate measurable progress on monitoring of climate hazards, assessing and reducing climate risks and vulnerabilities, and in doing so enhancing adaptive capacity and building climate resilience for all World Heritage properties (see Section D.2 below);
+[Version approved by the Open-ended Working Group on 3 May] [Goal 2 (Climate Adaptation): By 2030, States Parties should establish and develop at the international, national and local levels, and implement at the site level, as appropriate, robust climate adaptation frameworks for their cultural, natural and mixed heritage, to be integrated in their national adaptation plans, as appropriate, that can demonstrate measurable progress on monitoring of climate hazards, assessing and reducing climate risks and vulnerabilities, and in doing so enhancing adaptive capacity and building climate resilience for all World Heritage properties (see Section D.2 below); ]

 Goal 2.
 Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)

-Goal 3 (Climate Mitigation): By 2030, States Parties should develop and implementnationally determined contributions under the Paris Agreementat the international, national and/or other appropriate levelthat strengthen the capacity for mitigation action of their cultural, natural and mixed properties and encourage the reduction of net greenhouse gas emissions associated with World Heritage properties, including, where appropriate, actions to safeguard natural ecosystems that are carbon sinks (see Section D.3 below);
+[Paragraph on hold; Version A as proposed during the Open-ended Working Group on 3 May] [USA] Goal 3 (Climate Mitigation): By 2030, States Parties should develop and implement, in line with their nationally determined contributions under the Paris Agreement, at the international, national and/or other appropriate level, measures that strengthen the capacity for mitigation action of their cultural, natural and mixed properties and encourage the reduction of net greenhouse gas emissions associated with World Heritage properties, including, where appropriate, actions to safeguard natural ecosystems that are carbon sinks (see Section D.3 below);

 //

-Goal 3 (Climate Mitigation): By 2030, States Parties, in with nationally determined contributions under the Paris Agreement, should develop and implement, comprehensive climate mitigation frameworks that strengthen the capacity for mitigation action of their cultural, natural and mixed properties and encourage the reduction of net greenhouse gas emissions associated with World Heritage properties, including, where appropriate, actions to safeguard natural ecosystems that are carbon sinks (see Section D.3 below);
+[Paragraph on hold; Version B, used for the informal discussions and amended in the room on 3 May; Note by the Rapporteur: proposed changes would need to be checked against the understanding of ‘mitigation’] Goal 3 (Climate Mitigation): By 2030, States Parties, in [Japan] line with nationally determined contributions under the Paris Agreement, should develop [Saudi Arabia] at national and local levels, and implement at the site level, as appropriate, comprehensive climate mitigation frameworks, // [Egypt] to be integrated in their nationally determined contributions,// that strengthen the capacity for mitigation action of their cultural, natural and mixed properties and encourage the reduction of net greenhouse gas emissions associated with World Heritage properties, including, where appropriate, actions to safeguard natural ecosystems that are carbon sinks (see Section D.3 below);

 Goal 3.
 Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)

-Goal 4 (Knowledge sharing, capacity building and awareness): By 2030, States Parties should have developed and implemented activities aimed at improving education, awareness raising, and human and institutional capacity in relation to the risks and responses related to climate change impacts on World Heritage properties, including programmes of knowledge-sharing and those designed to promote these properties as exemplars of climate action (see Section D.4 below).
+Goal 4 ([Egypt] Finance, technology transfer, Knowledge sharing, capacity building and awareness): [Saudi Arabia]States Parties should [Saudi Arabia] develop and implement activities aimed at improving education, awareness raising, and human and institutional capacity in relation to the risks and responses related to climate change impacts on World Heritage properties, including programmes of knowledge-sharing and those designed to promote these properties as exemplars of climate action (see Section D.4 below).

 Legal framework